arcavios/scooze/README.md

 ## Contributing

-For guidance on setting up a development environment and how to make a contribution to Pydantic, see [Contributing to scooze](https://scooze.readthedocs.io/en/latest/contributing).
+For guidance on setting up a development environment and how to make a contribution to scooze, see [Contributing to scooze](https://scooze.readthedocs.io/en/latest/contributing).

 ## Report a Bug